ImagineLearning/statefun-3.3-embedded-java/README.md

       [Caliper](https://www.imsglobal.org/spec/caliper/v1p2) events.
     * This project egresses results as events to a separate stream, whereas at Imagine Learning we mostly send our results directly to OpenSearch and occasionally write events back to the ingress stream.
- 2. It will serve as the basis for an evaluation of Stateful Functions running on [AWS Managed Flink](https://docs.aws.amazon.com/managed-flink/).
-At the time of this writing Imagine Learning runs stateful functions on self-managed Kubernetes clusters, but we are looking to see if AWS Managed Flink is a viable alternative.
+ 2. It serves as the basis for an evaluation of Stateful Functions running on [AWS Managed Flink](https://docs.aws.amazon.com/managed-flink/).
+At the time of this writing Imagine Learning runs Flink Stateful Functions on self-managed Kubernetes clusters, but we are looking to see if AWS Managed Flink is a viable alternative.